1aurend/color-lock/README.md

     {id: 9, color: '#00BCD4',},
   ]
   ```
 You can change these colors to anything you like to personalize your lock.
 Each object in this array represents one of the nine buttons on our keypad.
 For now, we're just giving them two properties, (1) an id number that we'll use later to identify which button have been pressed, and (2) a color.

+Now we could render each of our buttons with a separate component tag like so `<Button id={buttons[0].id} color={buttons[0].color} />`, but